CSBC Corporation, Taiwan: History

 In 2018 CSBC entered into an alliance with Yang Ming Marine Transport Corporation, Taiwan Navigation Co Ltd, and Taiwan International Ports Corporation to provide marine services to Taiwan's burgeoning offshore wind power sector.
 CSBC has a joint venture with DEME Wind Engineering to offer wind farm construction in East Asia.
 In 2019 they were hired by Copenhagen Infrastructure Partners to transport and install wind turbines at two new wind farm off Taiwan.
 The two wind farms have a combined capacity of 600MW and are expected to be completed by 2023.

 CSBC has been contracted to build eight conventional attack submarines for the Republic of China Navy.
 The model featured an X-form rudder.
 The initial project contract is for US$3.3 billion with projected procurement costs of US$10bn for a fleet of ten boats.

 CSBC is set to deliver ten 2,800 TEU container vessels to Yang Ming Marine Transport Corporation between January 2020 and February 2021.

 In July 2019 CSBC launched the CSBC No. 15, a barge designed to support CSBC’s offshore wind power business.
 The barge has a loading capacity of 23,000 metric tons and a loading deck bearing strength 20 metric tons per square meter.
 It is 41 meters wide by 140 meters long and cost NT$700 million to build.

 In October 2021 CSBC launched the YM Cooperation for Yang Ming Marine Transport Corporation, the 2,940 TEU containership has a high level of modularity and environmental sustainability.

+In September 2023, CSBC launched Taiwan's first domestically built submarine Haikun(海鯤) at its shipyard in Kaohsiung.
+The event was presided over by Taiwan's President Tsai Ing-wen.

+In March 2025 CSBC publicly unveiled the CSBC Endeavor Manta, an uncrewed surface vehicle.

+In July 2025 China placed CSBC on an export control list due to its work for the Taiwanese military.
+Responding to the ban, CSBC said it already sourced most of the components for its ships from countries other than China.